5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Tools and materials to make a Japandi cardboard lightTools and materials to make a Japandi cardboard light

-Step 1: Prepare the Cardboard Components
+Step 1: Cut the Cardboard Components

 Position your small bowl upside down on the cardboard and use a marker to trace its outline and use your scissors to cut it out